 3. Give Your Accessories a Makeover

 Accessories are a great way to jazz up any outfit.
-A bag, scarf, belt, shoes, and jewelry can dramatically change the look of the same outfit.
+Buy ladies designer scarf, belt, shoes, and jewelry can dramatically change the look of the same outfit.
 But quality items come with a price tag.

 So before you attempt to update your collection, play around with what you have.
 Consider doubling longer necklaces or replacing the strap of a classic handbag.
 Find inexpensive ways to enhance your look without breaking your budget!